khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/dependencies/dependencies-with-yield.md

     using them to decorate a function with a single `yield`.

-    That's what **FastAPI** uses internally for dependencies with `yield`.
+    That's what **ReadyAPI** uses internally for dependencies with `yield`.

-    But you don't have to use the decorators for FastAPI dependencies (and you shouldn't).
+    But you don't have to use the decorators for ReadyAPI dependencies (and you shouldn't).

-    FastAPI will do it for you internally.
+    ReadyAPI will do it for you internally.